 The 4th amendment was drafted to safeguard individuals from wrongful arrests by police.
-Before, police officers could arrest a person only if (1) he gets an arrest warrant (2) he sees a misdemeanor (3) he has probable cause to believe that that a felony took place.
-Now there is the 4th way and is it based on California Vehicle Code 40300.5.
-The police can justify an arrest by saying that unless he arrested you – the evidence of a crime will disappear.
+Before, police officers could arrest a person only if (1) he gets an arrest warrant (2) he sees a misdemeanor (3) he has probable cause to believe that a felony took place.
+Now there is the 4th way and is it based on California Vehicle Code 40300.5?
+The police can justify an arrest by saying that unless they arrested you – the evidence of a crime will disappear.

 Los Angles DUI Attorney is here to help you fight your case.
 Our goal is to get the best possible deal for our clients or get a dismissal of all charges.
 We accept all forms of payment and will take your call even in the middle of the night.
 Please do not hesitate to call us and we will be there to help you.